Learn about the best CRM for law firms, plus the primary use case of each top law firm CRM option, in our independent editorial review.

-These are the top seven insurance CRM software options in 2021:
+Here are the top six insurance CRM software for agents, brokers, and teams:

 Note: All per-user prices are with a one-year commitment unless noted.

-Although every category has at least one clear winner, Freshsales tops our list with a cumulative score of 4.3 stars and three criteria wins.
+Although every category has at least one or more clear winners, Freshsales tops our list with a cumulative score of 4.3 stars and three criteria wins.
 See how our top insurance CRM options scored across all six categories, including a summary of features, pricing, and more.

 Price Range: Free to $69 per user, per month (21-day free trial)

 Freshsales takes the crown as the top insurance CRM.
-Its affordability and solid contact management tools make it a great option for agencies of all sizes, but larger firms wanting to streamline their workload will especially benefit from Freshsales' automation features.
+Its affordability plus solid contact management and pipeline tools make it a great option for agencies of all sizes, but larger firms wanting to streamline their workload will especially benefit from Freshsales' automation features.
 Its Freddy AI scores leads and forecasts insights to help teams focus on the most important tasks.
-Agents can also automate client updates, track claims, and set appointment reminders.
+Agents can also automate client updates, track claims, and set reminders.

 Its multichannel communication hub makes it easy to engage with customers through social media, live chat, and email.

 Price Range: Free to $52 per user monthly (15- to 30-day trial)

 Zoho CRM is an excellent choice for insurance teams that actively nurture leads and engage with clients through multiple channels.
 This includes platforms like Facebook and Twitter, which agents can access through Zoho CRM’s dedicated social media tab.
 Teams can also interact with customers using live chat widgets, automated emails, and in-app phone calls (via telephony).
 Plus, every interaction is logged so agents can pick up where they left off.

 Ideal for large insurance companies that require a customizable platform with access to third-party app integrations.